Kristin Thomson Bader

 Specialties & expertise

-Kristin Thomson Bader is a Licensed Marriage and Family Therapist in Murray Hill, New York.
+Kristin Thomson Bader is a Licensed Marriage and Family Therapist with two offices in Midtown, Manhattan.
 She is a certified Harm Reduction Psychotherapy specialist who offers psychotherapy services to individuals, couples, families, and groups.
 She holds groups for family members of people in recovery, as well as harm reduction groups for individuals managing ambivalence around addiction.

 Kristin is an expert in supporting partners and family members of individuals actively struggling with addiction or entering early recovery.
 She provides counseling and coaching to those who are navigating fear, anger, and uncertainty during very stressful times.
 Her background and training include psychodynamic and humanistic theory, Cognitive Behavior Therapy (CBT), Internal Family Systems (IFS), group work, motivational interviewing, as well as addictions, trauma, and couples work.
 She has a passion for psychology and is personally committed to her own growth, training, and expertise to better inform her practice.

 Kristin sees clients of all ages and backgrounds for individual, couples, and family therapy.
-Her office is conveniently located in mid-town East near Grand Central and her office hours are flexible.
+Her offices are conveniently located in mid-town East near Grand Central and her office hours are flexible.